-If no other proof can be provided, the PHA will accept a Statement from the family (Personal Declaration Form and/or Change of Family Status Form).
+If the adult family member is incarcerated, a document from the Court or prison should be obtained stating how long they will be incarcerated.
+After two attempts to obtain the required documentation from the family, if the PHA has confirmed that no other proof can be provided, the PHA will accept a Statement from the family (Personal Declaration Form and/or Change of Family Status Form).